Guidelines for Funding Consideration

 • Programs that do not fit funding guidelines or grantmaking strategies

-Health and Wellness: In this funding area priority is given in three specific categories for established programs providing access to affordable, high quality health services to residents in low income communities: (1) Community Health Access (for only FQHC designated community based health centers, in addition to some mobile health clinics); (2) K-12 School-based Health Access; and (3) 501c3 agencies operating Childhood Obesity Prevention and Treatment programs.
+Health and Wellness: In this funding area, priority is given in three specific categories for established programs providing access to affordable, high quality health care services to low income residents in underserved communities: (1) Community Health Centers (preferably for those with an FQHC designation), in addition to some mobile health clinics; (2) K-12 School-based Health Centers; and (3) Agencies operating childhood obesity prevention and/or treatment programs.
+Only eligible programs reporting client outcomes will receive funding consideration.

 The McCormick Foundation does not make grants to programs that would financially benefit the Chicago Bulls.